 Specified health insurance policies subject to PCORI fees are generally prepaid health coverage arrangements with fixed premiums for accident or health coverage.

-If your company offers a self-insured health plan, such as an HRA, you will need to pay the PCORI fee.
+If your company offers a self-insured health plan, such as an HRA, you must pay the PCORI fee.

-However, an integrated HRA is not subject to PCORI4 if it’s offered alongside a self-insured plan from the same plan sponsor.
-In this case, the HRA and medical plan are considered a single plan for PCORI fee.
+However, an integrated HRA isn’t subject to PCORI4 if an employer offers it alongside a self-insured plan from the same plan sponsor.
+In this case, the HRA and medical plan are considered a single plan for the PCORI fee.

 An HRA that only covers dental and vision expenses is also exempt from the PCORI fee.